Opers and nonabelian Hodge: numerical studies: Families of connections and monodromy data

 \subsection{Stokes data}

 In the sequel we consider monodromy-like invariants of the flat connections $\nabla^{\oper}_w(\hbar)$ and $\nabla^\higgs_w(R,\zeta)$.
 Since the base is the simply connected space $\C$, these connections have no monodromy in the traditional sense.
-Instead, their generalized monodromy is defined using growth rates of sections at infinity.
+Instead, their generalized monodromy is defined using Stokes data --- concretely, growth rates of sections as $z \to \infty$.
+Stokes data for irregular connections are in many important respects parallel to monodromy data for regular connections; in particular, the corresponding moduli spaces have natural holomorphic-symplectic and even \hk structures, as shown in \cite{MR1864833,wnh,MR3931781}.

 Suppose $w \in \cB_d'$, and let $A$ be the leading coefficient of $\hbar^{-N} P_N$ or $\zeta^{-N} P_N$.
 Then the \emph{Stokes sectors} of $\nabla^\oper_w(\hbar)$ or $\nabla^\higgs_w(R,\zeta)$ are the sets